FAHIM-231/DMONEY-COLLECTION-API-NEWMAN/README.md

   -NodeJS

 # About this project:
- -This is a demo fintech API that is handled by the admin,who can create agents and customers.Agent and customer can transaction money such as deposit,send money and withdraw.Merchant is a part where customers can send money, and merchant also checks balance.Here I have chained multiple API's using Postman and generated reports using Newman.
+ -This is a demo fintech API that is handled by the admin,who can create agents and customers.
+Agent and customer can transaction money such as deposit,send money and withdraw.
+The merchant is a part where customers can send money, and the merchant also checks the balance.Here I have chained multiple API's using Postman and generated reports using Newman.

 # How to run this project:
   -Clone this project